Health Insurance Frauds in India: Types & Avoidance | PolicyX

 Have you ever wondered how much a fake claim might cost you?
 In India, health insurance fraud is estimated to drain the system of billions of rupees every year!

-Imagine, there is an urgent requirement for surgery to remove a tumour from your brain.
+Imagine, there is an urgent requirement for surgery to remove a tumor from your brain.
 You file an insurance claim, hoping for the best.
-But what if someone else deceit could threaten your access to coverage or even drive up the cost of your premiums?
-Yeah, in this way a fraud can be directly or indirectly consequential for many people.
+But what if someone else's deceit could threaten your access to coverage or even drive up the cost of your premiums?
+Yes, fraud can be directly or indirectly consequential for many people.

 Health insurance fraud is a serious problem in India.
 There are various types of frauds that can trick you and make you lose not just your money but your belief in health insurance.
-To make you aware of the different types of fraud in health insurance, we have jotted down this article.
+To make you aware of the different types of fraud in health insurance, we have outlined them in this article.

 Types of Frauds in the Health Insurance Sector